rpressiani/distributed-mapreduce-software-testing/application/README.md

 * **_rotationCannotBeNegative_**: This test case verify that the method that rotates a tetrimino never returns a negative rotation value.
 As a matter of fact the rotation of a tetrimino must be in a range between 0 and 3.

 * **_outOfBoundRotationNotAllowed_**: This test case verify that a new tetrimino cannot be created with an out of bound rotation value and that the relative exception will be thrown.

+[Update] Other tests have been added as part of homework 2 of the CS441 course.

 Both Gradle and sbt can be used to run the tests using one of the following commands: